Dr Caroline Magennis

 - Sons of Ulster: Masculinities in the Contemporary Northern Irish Novel.
 Oxford: Peter Lang, 2010.

 Refereed Journal Articles

-- ‘Sex and Violence in Northern Irish Women’s Fiction’.
+- ‘Sex and Violence in Northern Irish Women’s Fiction.’
 The Handbook of Modern Irish Fiction.
 Ed.
 Liam Harte.
-Oxford: Oxford University Press, 2017.
+Oxford: Oxford University Press, 2018.

-- ‘Fiction from Northern Ireland’.
+- ‘Fiction from Northern Ireland.’
 A History of Modern Irish Women’s Literature.
 Ed.
 Heather Ingman and Cliona O Gallchoir.
-Cambridge: Cambridge University Press, 2017.
+Cambridge: Cambridge University Press, 2018.

 - ‘#Agreement20: The Impact and Legacy of the 1998 Agreement’.
-Open Library of the Humanities, co-edited with George Legg and Maggie Scull, 2018
+Open Library of the Humanities, ed. and intro with George Legg and Maggie Scull, 2018

-- ‘The Melancholy Empire: Twenty-First Century British and Irish Literature’.
-C21, co-edited with Alex Beaumont, 2017.
+- ‘The Melancholy Empire: Twenty-First Century British and Irish Literature.’
+C21, ed. and intro with Alex Beaumont, 2017.

-- Irish Masculinities: Critical Reflections on Literature and Culture.
-Ed. and intro.
-Caroline Magennis and Raymond Mullen.
+- Irish Masculinities: Critical Reflections on Literature and Culture, ed. and intro with Raymond Mullen.
 Dublin: Irish Academic Press, 2011.

-- A Further Shore: Essays in Irish and Scottish Studies.
-Ed. and intro.
-Eadaoin Agnew, Eamonn Hughes, Caroline Magennis and Christina Morin.
+- A Further Shore: Essays in Irish and Scottish Studies, ed. and intro with Eadaoin Agnew, Eamonn Hughes and Christina Morin.
 Aberdeen: Aberdeen UP: 2008.